-Many inspiring photos of Billy Graham can be found through Google Images, including his Hollywood Walk of Fame star, meetings with US presidents, preaching around the world, and chatting with legendary people like Martin Luther King, Jr.
+Many inspiring photos of Billy Graham can be found through Google Images, including his Hollywood Walk of Fame star, meetings with US presidents, preaching around the world, and chatting with legendary people of the day.

 Billy Graham passed away in his home on February 21, 2018 at the age of 99.
-Read his obituary here: Billy Graham Obituary His burial is outside the Billy Graham Library.
+Read his obituary here: Billy Graham Official Obituary His burial place is outside the Billy Graham Library.

 Since his death, the home and library has remained open for public visitors.
 Graham’s support of the principles espoused by longtrime friend Martin Luther King, Jr. has been less in the forefront of some of his followers, as political division within the Christian community heightened soon after he passed.

 He was, however, deeply concerned about political fervor overtaking the Christian identity.
 He expressed the following in the February 1, 1981 issue of Parade magazine: “I don’t want to see religious bigotry in any form.
 It would disturb me if there was a wedding between the religious fundamentalists and the political right.
 The hard right has no interest in religion except to manipulate it.”
 During the 2020 US presidential election, this quote resurged in social media, bringing back awareness of his apolitical perspective.